Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Decoders

 We numerically evaluated the performance of the three decoding methods using a bit-flip error model (see Appendix~\ref{bit-flip simulation} for details).
-In this work, stabilizer simulations in our numerical study were done using a python package called Stim~\cite{62}.
-The results are shown in Fig.~\ref{fig2}.
-First, the exponents of the power-function fits for the hard-decision decoding are smaller than half the code distance, as in the case of the ${C_4/C_6}$ scheme~\cite{60}, which shows its suboptimality.
+In this work, stabilizer quantum-circuit simulations in our numerical study were done using a python package called Stim~\cite{67}.
+The decoding error probabilities estimated by the simulations are shown in Fig.~\ref{fig4}.
+First, the exponents of the power-function fits for the hard-decision decoding are smaller than half the code distance, as in the case of the ${C_4/C_6}$ scheme~\cite{65}, which shows its suboptimality.
 On the other hand, the exponents for the other two are near to or even exceed half the distance, showing their high performance.
-Second, the error thresholds are estimated at 1.1\%, 1.5\%, and 5.6\%, respectively, and only our minimum distance decoding is comparable to the surface code (10.9\%)~\cite{46} and a well-studied qLDPC (4\%-rate hypergraph product) code (7.5\%)~\cite{33}.
+Second, the error thresholds are estimated at 1.1\%, 1.5\%, and 5.6\%, respectively, and only our minimum distance decoding is comparable to the surface code (10.9\%)~\cite{47} and a well-studied qLDPC (4\%-rate hypergraph product) code (7.5\%)~\cite{33}.
 Thus our proposed decoding method achieves the highest performance among the three methods.